 After a determination has been made, an agreement shall be put in writing and signed by all parties.
 The agreement shall contain provisions outlining the allocation of ownership and interests and use rights, responsibilities and a mechanism for the sharing of commercial proceeds, if any.

-V. Transfer of Rights to the College
+V. Transfer of Rights to the University

-IP developed by a College community member as part of outside employment, or on his or her own time without the use of College resources, is not governed by this policy, unless it involves an identity interest of the College.
+IP developed by a College community member as part of outside employment, or on his or her own time without the use of College resources, is not governed by this policy, unless it involves an identity interest of the University.
 For instance, a report provided to another organization in a consulting role is IP created through outside employment.
-(Scholarly work done under a grant to the College is not outside employment, and thus needs to be reported.)
+(Scholarly work done under a grant to the University is not outside employment, and thus needs to be reported.)
 Faculty should be guided in accepting any outside employment by the Faculty Handbook statement regarding Professional Activities and Responsibilities.
 Staff members should be guided by the Conflicts of Interest policy in the Employee Handbook.

 VII.
 Note on College Trademarks and Other Identifiers

 The terms IONA and IONA COLLEGE are registered trademarks of the University.
 In addition, the University possesses trademark rights in various other words and symbols associated with the University, such as the University seal and logo (collectively with the terms IONA and IONA COLLEGE, the “College Trademarks”).
 No member of the University community may use, or grant permission to any other person or entity to use, any College Trademark without prior written permission from the University.
 Requests to use any College Trademarks should be directed to the Senior Vice President for Advancement.
 The University will own trademarks and service marks relating to goods and services developed at the University.

 VIII.
 Application of Policy